gs1/GS1_DigitalLink_Resolver_CE/README.md

 2. Code included a validateEntries() function which can be used optionally for you to add your own validation of uploaded entries before publishing.
 3. Comprehensive API with 'batch upload' facility for fast upload of large amounts of data.
 4. Lots of optimizations, enhancements and security improvements.
-5. Inclusion of Python Accounts Administration script program (python3.7+ and 'pip install dotmap' required)
+5. Inclusion of Python Accounts Administration script program to help you set up accounts and get your Resolver on the air (Python v3.7+ and 'pip install dotmap' required).

 <b><i>UPDATE: Kubernetes compatible!
 Head to the bottom of this README.md file for more info</i></b>